 Biography

-Spanning a period of 15 years, Mendieta created groundbreaking work across mediums, and created site-specific installations using organic materials such as earth, water and fire.
+In June 2026, Tate Modern will stage the UK’s first major exhibition dedicated to multidisciplinary artist Mendieta in over a decade.
+Spanning a period of 15 years, Mendieta created groundbreaking work across mediums, and created site-specific installations.
 Her pioneering work is in more than 120 public collections worldwide, and has been the subject of 56 monographic exhibitions, which includes 16 major museum retrospectives.

 Works